hpp-io/noosphere-hub/README.md

 ### Packaging as jar

-To build the final jar and optimize the NoosphereHub application for production, run:
+To build the final jar and optimize the NooSphereHub application for production, run:

 ```
 ./gradlew -Pprod clean bootJar